JetBrains/intellij-sdk-docs/topics/tutorials/custom_language_support/go_to_symbol_contributor.md

 ## Run the Project
 Run the plugin by using the Gradle [runIde task](gradle_prerequisites.md#running-a-simple-gradle-based-intellij-platform-plugin).

-The IDE now supports navigating to a property definition by name pattern via **Navigate \| Symbol** action.
+The IDE now supports navigating to a property definition by name pattern via <menupath>Navigate | Symbol</menupath> action.

 ![Go To Symbol](go_to_symbol.png){width="800"}